 - Additional funding for students with physical, mental or health-related conditions

-- Special grant for students form disadvantaged socio-economic backgrounds
+- Special grant for students from disadvantaged socio-economic backgrounds

 Other funding options

 - Students might gain an additional scholarship directly from their VSE faculty, depending on the study abroad destination.
 (Up-to-date information is to be found on the website of the specific faculty and/or at the Vice-deans for academic affairs and international relations.)